droman892/typed-searcher/README.md

 ## About

-This full-stack search application is maintained by [David Roman](https://www.linkedin.com/in/david-roman-front-end-engineer/).
+This search application is maintained by [David Roman](https://www.linkedin.com/in/david-roman-front-end-engineer/).

 ## License